KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

    Tint
       In color theory a tint is a mixture of a color with white, increasing the lightness.
 Compare :term:`shade`, :term:`hue` and :term:`saturation`.

+   Title Bar
+      Part of a :term:`widget's<widget>` window displaying additional information (e.g. name, title, action icons).
+You can grab a widget by the title bar and move it around.
+See :ref:`ui-moving_widgets`.

    Tooltip
       A small window with more information about a function that pops up when hovering the mouse over an icon or button.
 Press Shift to get even more details (not available for all functions).